Photography - From Reality Towards Abstraction

 Likewise, photojournalists are often more interested in character driven portraits, social issues and notions associated with the Human Condition than they are with whether the subject depicted, or their mother, is likely to buy the image.

 Approaches To Landscape Photography

-It's also my view that human kind will not destroy nature, but our actions may well cause nature to destroy us.
+It's also my view that human kind will not completely destroy nature, though our actions have the potential of causing nature to destroy us.

 This will encourage the viewer to think about issues, memories and possibilities, as well as pointing towards meanings and metaphors, beyond that which is normally associated with the subject matter in question.